dfinity/motoko/design/StableRegions.md

 Instead, this relation is represented in two ways at the same time:
  1. by the set of heap-allocated region objects, and their access vectors.
 The access vectors provide O(1) store and load support.
- 2. by the `block-region` table and the `region` table, which together are sufficient to recreate all of the heap-allocated region objects.
+ 2. by the `block-region` table, which together are sufficient to recreate all of the heap-allocated region objects.

 In ordinary operation, the second feature is not required.
 In the event of an upgrade failure, however, it could be vital (See `rebuild`).

 ### block-region table

  - purpose:
-   - relate a block ID ("page block ID") to its region (if any) and its position in that region (see `rebuild`).
+   - relate a block ID ("page block ID") to its region (if any), its position (or rank) in that region (see `rebuild`) and its current size in (used) pages (<=128).
+     All but the last block owned by a region should have all pages 128 allocated.

    - NB: The organization of this table is not useful for efficient access calculations of load or store (they require a linear